Blog/Testimonials·8 min read

 13. Clari

-Clari is an AI-powered Revenue Orchestration Platform that helps high-end businesses and their sales teams squeeze more revenue out of their operations, get a grip on sales forecasting, and boost sales team productivity.
+Clari is an AI-powered Revenue Orchestration Platform that helps enterprise businesses and sales teams improve revenue operations, sales forecasting, and sales productivity.

-• A structured enterprise case study grid that highlights company logos and customer success metrics.
+• Structured enterprise case study grid that highlights company logos and customer success metrics.

 • Stories highlighting improvements in forecasting, deal tracking, and revenue growth.